Carlingford Court Medical Centre is your one stop

 plans for your entire family.

-doctors, and bring your travel itinerary with you.
+doctor, and bring your travel itinerary with you.

 The vaccines themselves are not covered under Medicare,

-Tips for travelers to think about
+Tips for travellers to think about

 • Remember that most diseases are preventable so know your destination so you have the right vaccines, treatments and education to prevent them.